 Denise Minger noticed many of the same confounders that I did and graphed them:

 Zoë Harcombe looked at the numbers and found the researchers’ conclusions didn’t match the data.

-The article says that the multivariate analysis adjusted for energy intake, age, BMI, race, smoking, alcohol intake and physical activity level.
+The article says that the multivariate analysis adjusted for energy intake, age, BMI, race, smoking, alcohol intake and physical activity level although some people increase the exercise and quit smoking by getting into vape tank reviews.
 However, I don’t see how this can have been done–certainly not satisfactorily.

 She then went on to re-plot their data and found that death rates actually decreased in the middle quintiles–more meat consumed resulted in less mortality.
 I made this chart from her data: